badoo/Chatto/.github/CONTRIBUTING.md

 ## Asking a Question

 Please don't file an issue just to ask a question.
-You'll get a faster response in [Our Gitter Room](https://gitter.im/chatto-framework/community)
+You'll get a faster response in [our Gitter room](https://gitter.im/chatto-framework/community)

 ## Reporting a Bug